notpushkin/vscode-atom-mac-keybindings/README.md

 - Multi cursor editing changed from <kbd>alt</kbd> + click to <kbd>ctrl</kbd> (or <kbd>cmd</kbd>) + click.
 - Enable format on paste.

 All of these features make VS Code more "Atom like."
-The changes to your User Settings file (`settings.json`) are as followed.
+The changes to your User Settings file (`settings.json`) are as follows.

 ```javascript
 // Controls whether the prompt will show